-The most important thing is the scientific progress, and it is also vital that we record outcomes.
+The most important thing is scientific progress, and it is also vital that we record outcomes.

 We need to be able to demonstrate the impacts and benefits of funding research on human health.
 And that’s why we ask you to report on your research – on an annual basis, and when your grant comes to an end.
 Take a look at our grant terms and conditions for more information on what we expect from our grant holders.

 We use an online tool called Researchfish to evaluate and report on the impact of the research we fund.
-Here’s an overview of what Researchfish is and how to use it.
+See below for an overview of what Researchfish is and how to use it.

 What is Researchfish?

 The Medical Research Foundation uses the Researchfish system, provided by Researchfish Ltd. This is an online facility that enables research funders and research organisations (LROs) to track the impacts of our awards and researchers to log the outputs, outcomes and impacts of their work.
 Award holders are invited to create an account on Researchfish to add outcomes to their awards at any time during the year.

 What information do I need to provide, and when?

 You will need to have a Researchfish account and to use it to provide annual updates on your research and after our funding has finished – usually for five years.
 Research outcomes need to be updated within three months of the grant end date.
 We may also require an update to an award outside the annual Researchfish submission period, or other additional information, in order to support evaluations for specific funding schemes or areas of science, or to communicate about your work to our donors.
 You will be notified of these.
 You will still need to submit a full outcomes report on Researchfish when you have completed your grant.